-- Prevent rain, snow, condensation and water droplets from contacting the lamp as this may cause bulb failure and possible shattering; - Quartz halogen bulbs run with a high internal pressure in excess of atmospheric.
-Whilst the construction is inherently strong, there is a slight risk of the bulb shattering; - Never look directly into an illuminated searchlight as this may cause severe damage to eyesight.
-If it is necessary to inspect a lamp whilst in operation, always wear suitable protective goggles; - Should it be necessary to examine the lamp with the lid removed, always use a protective shield and wear goggles to ensure a safe working environment; - Never attempt to clean a lamp whilst in use; - Searchlights get hot.
-Never touch the unit when lit and always allow 15 to 20 minutes for cooling down after turning the searchlight off; - Never place anything on or cover the searchlight when in use; - Ensure the lamp has cooled sufficiently before removal; - If undue force appears necessary to remove the lamp, the equipment should be inspected by a competent person or contact the manufacturer; - When breaking a lamp for disposal, care must be taken to ensure the glass fragments are safely contained.
-This operation must be performed out of doors in free air.
-In all circumstances refer to the lamp manufacturers instructions packed with the lamp: - Due to the vast range of lamps available it may appear possible that more powerful lamps can be used in the equipment than for which it was designed.
+- Because of the high internal pressure within the lamp, there is a risk of explosion in either a hot or cold state; - During operation this lamp emits intense UV radiation which is harmful to the eyes and skin.
+Suitable protection should be worn; - The high luminance of the arc can cause severe damage to the eye if viewed directly.
+ALWAYS wear suitable protective goggles when viewing the lamp; - Always use protective case supplied with the lamp whilst handling; - Should it be necessary to examine the lamp with the lid removed, always use a protective shield and wear goggles to ensure a safe working environment; - Searchlights get hot.
+Never touch the unit when lit and always allow 15 to 20 minutes for cooling down after turning the searchlight off; - Never place anything on or cover the searchlight when in use; - Ensure the lamp has cooled sufficiently before removal; - If undue force appears necessary to remove the lamp, the equipment should be inspected by a competent person or contact the manufacturer; - When disposing of lamps, return the lamp, via the supplier, to the lamp manufacturer in its complete packaging; - Due to the vast range of lamps available it may appear possible that more powerful lamps can be used in the equipment than for which it was designed.
 Even when the unit will physically accept a higher wattage or voltage lamp, this substitution is not recommended and is dangerous.
 This action will also void any warranties on the equipment.